 There isn’t much to say or debate when it comes to Orbea MX24, other than it is a great bike for your small rider.
 Buying a good-quality bike should not be reserved only for adults.
 Your kid might outgrow the bike quickly but it is important for them to get the same amount of quality, safety, and performance like you have.
 The Orbea MX24 has all of that.

 Moreover, because kids grow fast and outgrow bikes quickly, you do not want to spend a crazy amount of money, which you do not have to do for the Orbea MX24.
-This bike costs just a little bit over $700 so it is reasonably priced considering the features that it has.
+This bike costs around $650 so it is reasonably priced considering the features that it has.
 The Shimano Deore components, 1×10 gearing, and an air fork all come at a price.

 Finally, the most important thing about buying a bike for your kid is that it puts a smile both on your and their face.
 The Orbea MX24 is definitely capable of doing so.